Identifying Non-Control Security-Critical Data through Program Dependence Learning: Introduction

 \section{Introduction}

-As control-flow protection mechanisms get mature~\cite{original-cfi,pi-cfi,bin-cfi,patharmor,ucfi} and widely deployed~\cite{ms-cfi,clang-cfi,android-cfi,chromium-cfi}, it is difficult for attackers to corrupt control data, like return addresses or function pointers, for launching control-flow attacks~\cite{rop,jop,coop,ret2libc}.
-Attackers are prompted to search for remaining, novel hacking vectors.
-Recent studies reveal that data-oriented exploits can help attackers achieve similar malicious goals~\cite{data-attack,dop}.
-In data-oriented exploits, attackers use memory errors to modify the \textit{non-control}, \textit{security-critical} data to affect the program execution.
-For example, by changing the decision making data such as security flags, non-privileged attackers can obtain extra accesses to high-privileged operations, like running arbitrary code on a victim system~\cite{safemode}.
-Similarly, they can leak the sensitive information to assist next-step attacks, like stealing privacy keys~\cite{heartbleed,dop} or exposing runtime secrets of defense mechanisms~\cite{stackguard,pax-aslr}.
-For the sake of simplicity, we will use the term \textit{critical data} and \textit{critical variable} interchangeably in the rest of the paper.
+\footnote{A previous version of this paper was posted on arXiv with number 2108.12071} As control-flow protection mechanisms get mature~\cite{original-cfi,pi-cfi,bin-cfi,patharmor,ucfi} and widely deployed~\cite{ms-cfi,clang-cfi,android-cfi,chromium-cfi}, it becomes difficult for attackers to corrupt control data, like return addresses or function pointers, to launch control-flow hijacking attacks~\cite{rop,jop,coop,ret2libc}.
+Attackers are prompted to search for remaining, novel hacking vectors, and they have recently found potentials from data-oriented attacks~\cite{data-attack,dop,bop,pewny2019steroids,cheng2019exploitation,ye2023viper,ahmed2023not}.
+In a data-oriented attack, attackers leverage memory corruption vulnerabilities (\eg, buffer overflow and use-after-free) to modify some \textit{non-control, security-critical} data to affect the program execution.
+The corrupted data enables the attacker to attain escalated privileges, authentication bypass, and/or more permissions, without being thwarted by control-flow protection mechanisms.
+For example, \autoref{code:php} shows a code snippet from program \cc{php} which contains a critical variable \cc{disabled\_functions} disclosed in this work.
+Loaded from a configuration file~\textendash~\cc{php.ini}, this variable carries disabled \cc{php} functions selected by the administrator, among which could include security-sensitive functions.
+Consequently, an attacker can execute these disabled functions by modifying the value of \cc{disabled\_functions}.
+For another example, \autoref{code:bit} shows a code snippet related to critical data \cc{aclp} in program \cc{proftpd}.
+A malicious user can bypass the authentication check by modifying \cc{aclp}.
+In this paper, we will use the term \textit{critical data} and the term \textit{critical variables} interchangeably.

-While control-flow attacks have been mitigated by securing all control data~\cite{ccfi,cpi}, it is impractical to include all non-control data into the protection due to the unacceptable, high performance overhead.
-For example, existing full memory-safety solutions for unsafe C/C++ languages~\cite{dfi,softbound,cets,cyclone,ccured,safe-c} introduce more than 100\% overhead and thus are not adopted by any commercial software.
-In this case, recent protection proposals choose to protect only critical data, and leave non-critical data unprotected~\cite{xmp,dynpta,kdfi}.
-Although it is still possible for attackers to utilize non-critical data to synthesize exploits~\cite{dop,bop}, such attacks are significantly harder than the one-byte, or one-bit corruption of critical data.

-Since identifying the critical data is the first step of both attacks and defenses, we need to address this fundamental problem to boost comprehensive protections against data-oriented attacks.
-However, it is nontrivial to identify critical data.
-Different from control data that are easy to detect based on the data type (\eg, function pointers) and instructions (\eg, jump, call and return), critical data are mainly defined using the program-specific, high-level semantics.
-For example, among all conditional variables, the ones that guard the high-privileged operations (\eg, accessing root-owned files) are more interesting to attackers than others.